-As of 2006, licensed practical nurses nationwide held 749,000 jobs.
-According to the Bureau of Labor Statistics, this number will grow to 854,000 by 2016, indicating a 14 percent increase in employment over the 10-year span.
+As of 2010, licensed practical nurses nationwide held 752,300 jobs.
+According to the Bureau of Labor Statistics, employment of licensed practical and licensed vocational nurses is expected to grow 22 percent from 2010-2020.
 While opportunities will remain strong in hospitals, an LPN can expect to find the greatest number of new nursing jobs in home healthcare services and nursing care facilities.

 In order to participate in the Nursing Program, the student must be capable of performing the following:

 - Visually discriminate incremental readings on various medical equipment

 - Visually discriminate between different colored objects

 - Communicate effectively in English using verbal, nonverbal and written formats